top of page

 My Background

-I was one of the early Macmillan Dietitians, and I continue to work closely with several cancer charities supporting people through treatment and beyond.
-I currently serve as an Executive Committee member of the British Society for Integrative Oncology (BSIO).
+I was one of the early Macmillan Dietitians and continue to work closely with several cancer charities supporting people through treatment and beyond.
+I am also an Executive Committee member of the British Society for Integrative Oncology (BSIO).

 Qualifications, Memberships and Affiliations